-Soulpepper is Toronto's largest not-for-profit theatre company.
-Founded and guided by artists, Soulpepper has an integrated mission which includes youth outreach initiatives and a year-round diverse repertory season, which is grounded in the classics and committed to the creation of new works, new forms and innovative practices.
+Soulpepper is one of Toronto's largest not-for-profit theatre companies.
+Founded and guided by artists, Soulpepper has an integrated mission which includes community centered initiatives and a year-round season of diverse performances.

 2. SIGNIFICANT ACCOUNTING POLICIES

 Basis of presentation